jgcaffari1/CremonaDiagram/README.md

 Press "n", or the "ADD BALL" Button to insert new Nodes.

 Click on the nodes to select them, once selected they can be connected with either a directed, or undirected edge:
- "CON START -> END" or press "s" will create a directed edge.
+ -"CON START -> END" or press "s" will create a directed edge.
- "CONNECT" or "a" will create an undirected edge.
+ -"CONNECT" or "a" will create an undirected edge.

-Edges are removed similarly, pressing "y" or "t" to remove directed or undirected edges, respectively.
+Edges are removed similarly, pressing "y" or "t" to remove directed and undirected edges, respectively.

 Can pin nodes in place by right clicking on them.
 All nodes can be pinned/unpinned at once my pressing "p".